hoverkraft-tech/public-docs/application/docs/methodology/ci-cd/github/05-deployment.md

 Ensure `main-ci.yml` pushes the full set of container images your application needs whenever the default branch succeeds.
 Many Hoverkraft projects publish multiple images (for example, API + worker + web) or per-architecture variants.
 Drive the matrix from the workflow inputs or a manifest file so CI builds each image deterministically.
 Double-check:

 - ✅ Registry credentials and permissions are available (`packages: write`)
-- ✅ Image tags are deterministic (SHA or semver) across every image
+- ✅ Image tags are deterministic (SHA or SemVer) across every image
 - ✅ Security scan artifacts are uploaded for traceability
 - ✅ Every image definition (Dockerfile, build args) is recorded in version control